Molecular and Cellular Biology

 Health Sciences

-A degree in biology will lay a solid foundation for those who are interested in a career in health sciences.
-You'll be equipped with everything you need to be successful in professional schools such as medicine, pharmacy, occupational therapy, physical therapy and more.
+A degree in molecular and cellular biology will lay a solid foundation for those who are interested in a career in health sciences.
+You'll be equipped with everything you need to be successful in professional schools such as medicine, dentistry, pharmacy, occupational therapy, physical therapy and more.

 Research

 Biologists study the natural world to find solutions to practical problems.
-Many help develop treatments for various diseases and health conditions, strategies to combat environmental issues and innovations in biological technology.
+Foundational knowledge in biology prepares students for work in graduate laboratory research.
+Biologists help develop treatments for various diseases and health conditions, strategies to combat environmental issues, and innovations in biological technology.

 Contact Information